remi-grumeau/inkproved/README.md

 See [examples](https://github.com/remi-grumeau/inkproved/tree/main/examples) for more info.

-*Check the [official Inkle Ink tools collection](https://github.com/inkle/ink-library/) for any other languages* *For NodeJS/React lovers, you should give [Atrament Preact](https://github.com/technix/atrament-preact-ui) a look*
+*Check the [official Inkle Ink tools collection](https://github.com/inkle/ink-library/) for any other languages.
+For NodeJS/React lovers, you should give [Atrament Preact](https://github.com/technix/atrament-preact-ui) a look*